marcandrewessner/fullfocusphone/README.md

 if you want to work in train, hotspot is no problems

 ## Benefits and Limitations

+- ❌ Takes time to get used to the keyboard, even then not as fast as iPhone
+- ❌ Apps like Slack or Outlook work but are very unhandy to write with
+- ✅ Phone has all needed capabilities and is unattractive enough to leave in your pocket
+- ✅

 - Nice: distance to phone, phone becoming tool
 - Bad: Slow text editing, needs training
 - Bad: Apps like Slack & stuff works but is very unhandy